 Cardiac Rehabilitation Programs

 Dr. Dean Ornish Program for Reversing Heart Disease / Intensive Cardiac Rehabilitation

 In this Ornish-Certified program for reversing heart disease, participants learn, and practice, heart healthy habits of cooking and eating, exercise, stress management and group support.
 The experiential nature of this program leads to long lasting behavior changes and results.

 72 hours: 18 hours of monitored exercise and 54 hours of lifestyle education/implementation over 9 weeks (twice a week for nine weeks).

 Participants meet for monitored exercise sessions and learn to understand – and practice – the four modalities of healthy lifestyle modification: nutrition, stress management, exercise and group support.

 Up to 36 hours of monitored exercise sessions three days a week for 12 weeks and one hour a week for education.

 This self-pay program is for those who have graduated from a Phase 2 program and want to maintain their health through participation in cardiac rehabilitation.

-Includes supervised exercise sessions twice a week and membership to Wellspring Fitness.
+Includes supervised exercise sessions twice a week.